 Understanding what features users need from an intranet will influence which vendors and solutions are worth your consideration.
-Some solutions may be a good fit for your budget but are lacking certain features required by your most important stakeholder; this is obviously not the best choice for your business (unless customization is supported).
+Some solutions may be a good fit for your budget but are lacking certain features required by your most important stakeholder; this is obviously not the best choice for your business (unless customisation is supported).

 Understanding the needs of employees is just as important; they are the main users of your intranet and their feedback should inform your business decision.
 Hearing the opinions of your employees will ensure a strong operational focus which will lead to an intranet decision that can be seamlessly adopted by the workforce and which will see an improvement in employee morale and the running of business processes.

-Many organizations base their intranet decision on the market leaders and the best technology available or they focus heavily on what their competitors are using.
+Many organisations base their intranet decision on the market leaders and the best technology available or they focus heavily on what their competitors are using.
 There’s not much point in signing on with an all bells and whistles complex solution if your employees only require basic features and functionality.
-As for following competitors, no organization is identical so it’s best to do your own evaluation before jumping on board with any solution.
+As for following competitors, no organisation is identical so it’s best to do your own evaluation before jumping on board with any solution.